gabrielhnf/whiskr/README.md

    - Build a parser and simple AST

-   - Interpret or compile to bytecode (TBD)
+   - Compile to x86 assembly

    - Learn and document the process 🧠